beam-cloud/beta9/README.md

 </div>

+## What is Beta9?

-### Beta9 is an open source platform for running multi-cloud GPU workloads
+Beta9 is an open source container orchestrator, designed for running GPU workloads across different cloud environments in different regions.

-- Run workloads on any VM, anywhere
+- Connect VMs to your cluster with a single cURL command
-- Read files at the edge from your local filesystem using distributed, cross-region storage
+- Read large files at the edge using distributed, cross-region storage
-- Add VMs from any cloud using a single cURL command
-- Manage your fleet of hardware with CLI tools
-- Connect your fleet of GPUs using a Tailscale-powered service mesh
+- Manage your fleet of GPUs using a Tailscale-powered service mesh
 - Run workloads using a friendly Python interface

-## Usage
+## How does it work?

 ### Provision GPUs Anywhere